-Stock content may seem as a rather foreign concept to the crowd.
-For some people, all they know about stock content probably stopped at the splitting recollection of the GettyImages watermark on pictures of celebrities they look up on Google.
+Stock content may seem like a rather foreign concept to the crowd.
+For some people, all they know about stock content probably stopped at the splitting recollection of the GettyImages watermark on pictures of celebrities they encounter on Google.

-Surely, stock isn’t something that you can define on top of your head.
-And that’s because you never spot stock content by itself.
-Stock content, including footage, image, and music files, is used as a supplement of a larger work, like films and ads, rather than as a separate, individual content, so you never actively recognize it.
+Surely, stock footage isn’t something that you can define on top of your head.
+And that’s because, despite your experience of seeing stock footage, you wouldn’t have realized what it was.
+Stock content, including footage, image, and music files, is used as a supplement of a larger work, like films and ads, rather than as separate, individual content, so you never actively recognize it.

 These stock footage are integrated so smoothly into our media that you never know exactly how and when these clips are being used.
 You might not recognize it as you see it.
 But there are definitely some moments when stock content gets noticed — either in a viral outburst or a hilarious downhill spiral.